memgraph/docs/docs/reference-guide/websocket-connection.md

 ### Authorization (Enterprise)

-Permission for making a WebSocket connection is controlled by the `WEBSOCKET` privilege.
+Permission for connecting through WebSocket is controlled by the `WEBSOCKET` privilege.

 ## Messages